Concordium/concordium-rust-smart-contracts/CTS1.rst

 It is serialized as: First byte indicates whether it is an account address or a contract address.
 In case the first byte is 0 then 32 bytes for an account address is followed.
-In case the first byte is 1 then 16 bytes for a contract address, bytes for :ref:`ReceiveHookName` and :ref:`ReceiveHookData` is followed.
+In case the first byte is 1 then 16 bytes for a contract address, bytes for :ref:`CTS-ReceiveHookName` and :ref:`CTS-ReceiveHookData` is followed.

 .. _CTS-functions:

 Contract functions
 ------------------

-A smart contract implementing CTS1 MUST export three functions :ref:`transfer`, :ref:`updateOperator` and :ref:`balanceOf` according to the following description:
+A smart contract implementing CTS1 MUST export three functions :ref:`CTS-functions-transfer`, :ref:`CTS-functions-updateOperator` and :ref:`CTS-functions-balanceOf` according to the following description:

 .. _CTS-functions-transfer: